 Kuala Lumpur – Manila (Cebu Pacific)

 For someone who has a flying anxiety, I sure flew a lot.
 But for all the horrors of turbulence, I cannot argue against the benefits of flying over land travel.
 If like me, you could only take a few days off from work, then time is of great value.
-I would only take the land option if the airfare is too expensive, but in this case, the domestic flight in Malaysia is cheap, so is the flight option to cross to Singapore.
+I would only take the land option if the airfare is too expensive, but in this case, the domestic flight in Malaysia is cheap, so is the flight option to go to Singapore.
 That deal cannot be beaten; not only did it save me a lot of time, it also didn’t put a great dent in my budget.

 Because of this I’d been to 3 airports, and taken the service of 3 different airlines.
 That first flight from Manila to Kuala Lumpur is the worst, and the best one is when I took the Jetstar flight from Penang to Singapore.